 - strict regulations on using flameless LED candles

 Here, you can complement the venue's stately ornamentation with silver and gold centrepieces, choose vintage style compote bowls, or showcase the flowers by renting tall clear glass vases so the decor of the room speaks for itself.

 Five star city hotel function room wedding venue

-Most luxury hotels such as The Langham offer a number of function rooms which are, effectively, shells for you to decorate.
+Most five star luxury hotels or city venues feature function rooms which are, effectively, shells for you to decorate.
 Common characteristics include:

 - Blank walls designed to be slid open or closed depending on the number of guests

 - High, generally plain ceilings with lighting options

 - Centrepieces hired as part of a standard package

 These rooms are blank canvases and do not suit garden, vintage or rustic style.

 They are ideal for super-glamorous or contemporary events, and look especially amazing if you hire specialists to install light colour washing to add atmosphere, and toweringly high centrepieces to balance the proportions of the (usually) very high ceilings.